-Revised & pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University Revised 03/14.
+Pesticides updated by Joey Williamson, HGIC Horticulture Extension Agent 05/15.
+Revised by Joey Williamson, HGIC Horticulture Extension Agent, Clemson University Revised 03/14.
 Originally prepared by Nancy Doubrava, HGIC Horticulture Specialist, and James H. Blake, Extension Plant Pathologist, Clemson University.
-(New 09/99.)
+New 09/99.

 Cole crops, such as broccoli, Brussels sprouts, cabbage and cauliflower, are easily grown in South Carolina.
 Tips for growing healthy cole crops in the garden are available in HGIC 1301, Broccoli, HGIC 1326, Cauliflower and HGIC 1303, Cabbage & Chinese Cabbage.
 Several disease problems commonly affect these plants, especially when resistant varieties are not planted.
 Some of the more common problems are covered here, including root and stem rots of young plants, black rot, downy mildew and viruses.